2008 Singapore League Cup: Round one

 The draw for the first knockout round was held on Tuesday, 13 May 2008 in Singapore.
-The first round matches kick off on 30 May.
-The matches are played on a one match basis.
-The winners advance to the quarter-final stage.
-Teams who had finished in top 4 positions of 2007 S.League received a bye and need not participate in Round one knockout competition.
-They were: Singapore Armed Force FC, Home United, Tampines Rovers and Gombak United respectively.
+The first round matches began on 30 May.
+The winners advanced to the quarter-final stage.
+Teams who had finished in the top 4 positions of the 2007 S.League received a bye and did not participate in the round one knockout competition.
+The four byes were Singapore Armed Force FC, Home United, Tampines Rovers and Gombak United respectively.